Julio Alberto Castillo Rodríguez: 2016 arrest

 Shortly before midday on 6 April 2016, Mexican federal authorities headed to Providencia neighborhood in Guadalajara, Jalisco, in several vehicles.
 When they arrived at the property they were looking to raid, they cordoned the area and entered the building through the front entrance while a helicopter flew over the vicinity.
 Neighbors stated that other federal agents surrounded the property through the rear and climbed the back walls from other properties.
 The helicopter then descended at the golf course of the Guadalajara Country Club, where three military vehicles later arrived.

 At the scene, officials arrested Castillo Rodríguez and two of his companions, Édgar Ernesto Moreno Barragán and José Antonio Rodríguez Contreras.
 It was a joint arrest conducted by the Mexican Army, Navy, the Mexican National Security Commission and the Office of the General Prosecutor (PGR); no single shot was fired in the operation and authorities did not consider that the arrest created a risk situation.
 About 50 officers participated in the operation.
-Investigators seized four assault rifles, one which was equipped with a grande launcher, and a rocket-propelled grenade (RPG) launcher, similar to the one the CJNG used to shoot down an Army helicopter in 2015.
+Investigators seized four assault rifles, one which was equipped with a grenade launcher, and a rocket-propelled grenade (RPG) launcher, similar to the one the CJNG used to shoot down an Army helicopter in 2015.
 In a bulletin, the government stated that Castillo Rodríguez was responsible for coordinating money laundering schemes and other illegal activities for the CJNG, and that the arrest marked an important step in disrupting the financial, operational, and public relations structure of the criminal group.

 After his capture, Mexican authorities patrolled several areas in the Guadalajara Metropolitan Area to prevent an aggressive response from the CJNG.
 The municipal police travelled in groups of three to five vehicles, while the Mexican National Gendarmerie and the military patrolled the streets with a helicopter as backup.
 Castillo Rodríguez and his two companions were then transferred to the SEIDO installations in Mexico City.
 The evidence seized at the scene was also transferred to Mexico City for the PGR to investigate.